houndstack/imagescope-convert/README.md

-Converts annotations from W3C to Aperio ImageScope
+Converts annotations from W3C to Aperio ImageScope and back.